jppaled/wostrim/README.md

 ```
 ./wostrim.sh zerator laink
 ```
-or if you register some channel's name in the `config.sh` file
+or if you register some channel's name in the `streamer_list.sh` file
 ```
 ./wostrim.sh
 ```